Raspberry Pi Connect for Organisations

 Create auth keys

 To link a device with Connect automatically (without using the web interface), create an auth key.
-Select New from the Auth keys section and enter a description and expiry time in days.
+Select New from the Auth keys section and enter a description and expiry time (between 1 and 90 days).

 Your new auth key appears.
 Select the clipboard icon next to it to copy it.
 Copy this auth key now because it can’t be viewed again later.